Skip to the main content.

 2. Use Technology to Control Labor Costs

-• POS + workforce tools help you track hours, sales, and productivity in near real time.
-Using an integrated POS/restaurant management platform allows you to track employee performance and costs efficiently.
+• Point of-sale (POS) plus workforce tools help you track hours, sales, and productivity in near real time.

-• Predictive / AI scheduling has documented impact: real-world deployments report ~1% labor cost reduction in some multi-unit implementations, and some vendors report up to ~5% labor cost reduction depending on maturity and adoption.
+• Predictive/artificial intelligence (AI) scheduling has documented impact: Real-world deployments report around 1% labor cost reduction in some multi-unit implementations, and some vendors report up to around 5% labor cost reduction, depending on maturity and adoption.

 • Voice AI and automated ordering can reduce labor burden by removing repetitive order-taking.
 For example, reporting on voice ordering programs notes vendor claims of reducing labor by about nine hours per day in drive-thru contexts (implementation-dependent).

-The bottom line here is that tech helps most when it supports real operational decisions.
-This includes: staffing, pacing, and workload distribution, not when it’s treated like a silver bullet.
+The bottom line here is that tech works best when it supports real operational decisions.
+This includes staffing, pacing, and workload distribution, not when it’s treated like a silver bullet.

 3. Reduce Employee Turnover to Lower Costs